Tallman Meadows Park

 Tallman Meadow Park is a 12-acre park in Parker near Legend High School (it's a favorite location for high schoolers to visit during lunch).
-Tallman Meadows lives up to its name; a number of acres in the park are natural meadows.
-The different natural grasses and flowers make a nice shelter for insects and other animals.
+Tallman Meadows lives up to its name; several acres in the park are natural meadows.
+The different grasses and wildflowers make an excellent shelter for insects and other animals.

-The playground designed for older children has a steep slide, curly slide, rock wall — all very tall.
-My oldest would be in heaven here... the higher the better.
-Since Christian is only 3, we didn't utilize the entire playset, but it gives us something to come back to when he gets older.
+The playground designed for older children has a steep slide, curly slide, and a rock wall — all very tall.
+Since Christian is only 3, we didn't utilize the entire playset, but my oldest would be in heaven here... the higher, the better.

 The playground is clean and well-kept.
 We ran into maintenance from Parker Parks and Recreation.
-The gentleman was picking up trash, mowing the bluegrass fields, and just really taking pride in the park.
-I had to thank him and his team for keeping the parks as nice as they are.
+The gentleman was picking up trash, mowing the bluegrass fields, and taking pride in the park.
+We thanked him and his team for keeping the parks so lovely.

-The trail was lined by a creek filled with Cattails or hotdog flowers as my child called them.
+The trail was lined by a creek filled with cattails, or "hotdog flowers," as my child calls them.
 There is a small tunnel where the path goes under Canterberry Pkwy.
 We discovered a small pond where we saw multiple dragonflies and damselflies.
 They moved so fast that it was hard to capture a photo, but Christian was delighted to watch them.

-After watching the dragonflies we decided to fly like dragonflies on the path back to the car.
-It had been a fun-filled morning but it was time to go.
+After watching the dragonflies, we decided to fly like them on the path back to the car.
+It had been a fun-filled morning, but it was time to go.